lastmjs/redux-store-element/README.md

 # Installation and Setup
 Run the following:
 ```
-npm install polymer-redux-store
+bower install --save polymer-redux-store
 ```
-Now you can import `redux-store.html` from the src directory, and the component is yours to use.
+Now you can import `redux-store.html` and the component is yours to use.

 ## Creating the root reducer
 At some point before you begin dispatching actions, you need to pass in your root reducer to any `<redux-store></redux-store>` element through the root-reducer attribute.
 From the example: